nir0s/interview-questions/README.md

 * Some questions might not be relevant to some people/companies.
 * Each question is indicative of something.
 That certainly does not mean that it fully proves something but rather that it confirms it.
 * Asking too many questions exhausts the other side.
 Make sure you remove unnecessary questions for your pool.
+* The main guidelines for any job in our space, as I see it, would be to provide an employee, as per Dan Pink, with [Autonomy, Mastery and Purpose](https://goo.gl/5ZZocQ).
+As such, the questions should mainly aim towards understanding whether these are provided by the company.
+Obviously, some questions are helper questions.
+Asking the interviewer how long he's been with the company helps you understand whether he has enough knowledge to share but has no direct relationship to any of the three.

+# Questions

+## First, for the interviewer

+How long have you been with the company?
+Indicative of whether the level of knowledge the interviewer has on the company is sufficient and they can answer your questions in a sufficient manner.

 ## Company level

-* How long have you been with the company?
-Indicative of whether the level of knowledge the interviewer has on the company is sufficient.
 * What is the company's mission statement?
 This is practically like asking "What is the problem the company is trying to solve?".
-A company without a mission statement is a danger thing.
+A company without a mission statement is a dangerous thing.
 If the interviewer seems confused, it's indicative of lack of a declared company-wide purpose.
 * What is the company's yearly revenue?
 Indicative of delivery in relation to company side.
 * How many paying customers does the company have?
 Indicative of adoption
 * How many people work in the company and what's the growth rate?
 Indicative of recruiting habits, hypergrowth, etc..